 As a Senior Brand Strategist, you know that clients come to you because they struggle to tell an effective story.
 You know that companies that fail to tell a good story, have trouble closing business.
 This is why so many business owners are stressed and anxious nowadays trying to compete.

-I see that Sol Marketing does amazing work in messaging, visual design, and content.
+I see that you do amazing work in messaging, visual design, and content.
 You understand the importance of marketing that sells.
 We do, too.

 We work with agencies to create sales and explainer videos that convert.
 That part is good for your clients.
 What’s good for you is that we’re a white label solution at a price that leaves you with plenty of room for margin.